-In 2012, the voluntary cultural organisations cooperating in Ideell Kulturallians claimed over a million members and over 20 million personal visits annually.
-These organizations are, in most cases, organised in a way typical of Swedish NGOs (see chapter 1.2.5), each dealing with amateur activities in a particular art form or other cultural activity, such as, for example, choirs, music, theatre or local heritage.
-The largest of these organisations is the Swedish Local Heritage Federation (Svenska Hembygdsförbundet), which, in 2012, reported over 430 000 members in 1 973 clubs all over the country.
-Thousands of people are active in associations dealing with traditional crafts and folk dancing.
-Choir associations, the second largest group, had around 125 000 members, in more than 5 000 choirs.
-Large national associations organise national and ethnic minorities, organising many cultural activities in both Swedish and their native languages.
-While many organisations have a high numbers of active members, their financial resources remain limited and their activities to a high degree rely on volunteers.
+In total, the voluntary cultural organizations cooperating in Ideell Kulturallians claim over a million members and over 20 million personal visits annually.
+These organizations are, in most cases, organized in a way that is typical of Swedish NGOs, each dealing with amateur activities in a particular art form, or other cultural activity, e.g. choirs, music, theatre, traditional crafts, or local heritage.
+The largest of these organizations is the Swedish Local Heritage Federation (Svenska Hembygdsförbundet), which, in 2012, reported over 430 000 members in 1 973 clubs all over the country.
+Large national associations organize national and ethnic minorities, organizing many cultural activities in both Swedish and their native languages.
+While many organizations have high numbers of active members, their financial resources remain limited, and their activities to a high degree rely on volunteers.
 Civil society organisations in arts and culture have estimated the total number of hours of voluntary work in their activities to nearly 16 million, or an average of 100 hours a year per volunteer.
 In addition, most state museums have a “friends” association attached to them and these have, in many cases, provided significant financial contributions to the museum.
 Compared to volunteer work in other areas, volunteer work in arts and culture has decreased from 7 percent of all volunteer work in 2009 to 5 percent in 2019 (von Essen 2020).

 Most government funding for national associations in culture does not come via the Ministry of Culture, or from its government agencies.
-Government funding for voluntary cultural organisations, as such, is relatively limited – on the national level as well as on the regional and local levels.
-If such organisations receive government funding, they tend to receive funding designed for other purposes.
-Some of them are registered as youth organisations and others are organisations for national or ethnic minorities, both of which are eligible to access special funding and have access to specially designated government funds.
+Government funding for voluntary cultural organizations, as such, is relatively limited – on the national level, as well as on the regional and local levels.
+If such organizations receive government funding, they tend to receive funding designed for other purposes.
+Some of them are registered as youth organizations and others are organizations for national or ethnic minorities, both of which are eligible to access special funding and have access to specially designated government funds.

-The major recipients of government grants for cultural activities are the study associations (see chapter 1.2.5).
-Together with the popular high schools, these are annually funded by the government with more than SEK 3.3 billion.
+The major recipients of government grants for cultural amateur activities are the study associations.
+In 2019, their annual funding from the national government amounted to more than SEK1.9 billion.
 To this are added varying sums from local and regional governments, as well as income from various fees.
-Statistics show that most of the activities organised by the study associations can be described as cultural activities, ranging from lectures and study circles on cultural matters to rock music and theatre groups rehearsing.
-Easily available music training and public facilities for rehearsals have often been pointed out as an explanation for Sweden’s internationally successful music scene.
+Statistics (which?) show that most of the activities organized by the study associations can be described as cultural activities, ranging from lectures and study circles on cultural matters to rock music and theatre groups rehearsing.
+Easily available music training and public facilities for rehearsals have often been indicated as a driver of Sweden’s internationally successful music scene.
 Others have pointed to the prevalence of cultural group activities such as study circles and singing in choirs to explain the cohesiveness and high levels of trust in Swedish society.